asprenger/MLflow_introduction/README.md

 This downloads the SavedModel to a local directory.

-Check out the [Tensorflow Serving](https://www.tensorflow.org/tfx/guide/serving) documentation how to deploy the model with TensorFlow Serving.
+Check out the [Tensorflow Serving](https://www.tensorflow.org/tfx/guide/serving) documentation how to deploy the SavedModel with TensorFlow Serving.

 ## MLFlow Project

-A MLflow Project defines a format to organize and describe code.
-It also provides an API and command-line tools for running these projects.
+[MLflow Project](https://www.mlflow.org/docs/latest/projects.html) defines a format to organize and describe code.
+It also provides an
+API and command-line tools for running these projects.

 Each MLflow Project has a *MLproject* YAML file that specifies the following properties:

 * Name